JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - The feed should change #DONE
 - It is not scrolling #DONE
 - Create endpoint to fetch 3 users #DONE
+- The endpoint is returning 3 users even if I search for gibberish
 - Create endpoint to fetch infinite users
-- For the profiles show 3 profiles and a show more tab, for posts, this should be only for the top selector
+- For the profiles show 3 profiles and a show more tab, for posts, this should be only for the top selector #DONE
+- Loading spinner should only show for the user being followed #DONE
 - Add those blue lines to the selected category of search results #DONE
 - Return profiles if user selects people
 - If the query starts with @ then show profiles first but still show posts afterwards